Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_ttime_4.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-Novak has a tennis lesson every $3$ days starting on Monday $13 \text{th}$ April.
+Novak has a tennis lesson every $3$ days starting on Monday $13 ^\text{th}$ April.
 Write down the date of the next Monday when he has a lesson.

 </div>
 <div class='workings'>